 - The Global Challenges Research Fund (GCRF supports cutting-edge research and innovation that addresses the global issues affecting developing countries.

 - The University Innovation Fund (UIF) supports universities to work collaboratively to exploit their research to improve Scotland’s economy.

-Skills and economic recovery
+Skills and economic transformation